MaevaTecher/varroa-host-jump/README.md

 `cat scenario6_vd.txt | sort -k 10nr` # the first line is then the scenatio with the lowest MaxEstLhood
 __________________________

 For the best scenario, bootstraps from the best replicate were performed following the tutorial in the manual (page 56-57).
+We simulated 100 SFS datasets from the best output `.par` file after modifying it to generate a DNA sequence data, using:
+`[PATH_TO_FASTSIMCOAL2]/NUMBER=YYY` # where NUMBER is the replicate number with the lowest MaxEstLhood `fsc26 -i M6_downsample_IMGwt_${NUMBER}_boot.par -n100 -j -m -s0 -x -I -q`

+We then repeat the parameters estimation 100 times for each of the 100 simulated SFS `M6_downsample_IMGwt_${NUMBER}_boot_jointMAFpop1_0.obs` using the same initial command lines.

+The best replicate for each simulated SFS run is then used to obtain the confidence interval of `NVDAM0`, `NVAC1`, `TBOT`, `JUMP`, `GAM` and migration rates.

 ## Contact
 Questions about the data or scripts? please contact either: